A "quick and spirited" dance for two by Saltator, Boston, 1802

 1826 Minuet d'Hyger.

-Many thanks to Dmitry Filimonov and Tim Lamm for their suggestions in refining this reconstruction.
+Many thanks to Dmitry Filimonov and Tim Lamm for their suggestions in refining this reconstruction, from my original 1990 version.

 More dance descriptions